get in touch with us Contact with Epic Private Journeys

 Walking the Kokoda Track – an Epic PNG Trek, May 2019

-Brad and Pedro recently returned from guiding a group of Sydney friends on a crossing of the fabled Kokoda Trail in Papua New Guinea.
+Brad and Pedro guided a group of Sydney friends on a crossing of the fabled Kokoda Trail in Papua New Guinea.

 Kokoda is a place steeped in history as the location of a lengthy military campaign against the invading Japanese in World War II.